“Tile with Dragon Design” by William De Morgan

 De Morgan was heavily influenced by the colorful and fanciful İznik pottery tiles that were produced in Anatolia in modern-day Turkey.
 This is one of several dragons and other many fantastical creatures that he designed in his workshop.
 The original design for this tile, a sepia ink and watercolor drawing, is currently on display at the Victoria and Albert Museum in the South Kensington neighborhood of London, England.

-Tile with Dragon Design” is located at the Fitzwilliam Museum in Cambridge, England.
+Tile with Dragon Design” is currently on display at Fitzwilliam Museum in Cambridge, England.

 For more on William De Morgan, please visit his short biography here.